Ganosanhati Andolan

-Ganosanhati Andolan (গণসংহতি আন্দোলন) is a progressive political party in Bangladesh.
+Ganosanhati Andolan (গণসংহতি আন্দোলন) is a political party in Bangladesh.
 The party was launched on 29 August 2002, with a call for "people to build their own political power".
-Its slogan is 'change is possible, change is wanted'.
-Bangladesh Election Commission registered this party as a political party on 17 September 2024.

 History

 On 29 August 2002, organizations such as Bangladesh Student Federation, Bangladesh Multi-functional Labor and Hawker Association, Women Solidarity, Bangladesh Garment Workers Solidarity, Pratibesh Andolan and Bangladesh Farmer-Labor Solidarity united to form Ganasanhati Andolan.
 On 27–29 November 2016, Ganasanhati Andolan's 3rd national representative conference was held, where Zonayed Saki was appointed as the chief coordinator and Advocate Abd Salam as the executive coordinator of the conference.
 On 29–31 October 2021, its 4th national representative conference was held, where Zonayed Saki was re-elected as the chief coordinator and Abul Hasan Rubel was elected as the executive coordinator and the 2nd central executive committee of the party was formed.

+Ganasanhati Andolan took part in the July Revolution, which successfully deposed Sheikh Hasina from power.